receter/sys42/README.md

 ## System 42

 System 42 is a React-based experimental design system that offers components used similarly to typical HTML elements.
+This means for example that if you have a normal HTML `<button …>` in your app, you can just change the tag name to `<Button …>`.

 ### Component Styling